jgilfelt/SystemBarTint/README.md

 }
 ```

-The repository includes a sample app which you can also download from Google Play:
+This repository also includes a sample app which you can download from Google Play:

 <a href="https://play.google.com/store/apps/details?id=com.readystatesoftware.systembartint.sample">
   <img alt="Android app on Google Play"